-The SPIRITUAL development of pupils is shown by their: ability to be reflective about their own beliefs, religious or otherwise British Values Core Values ndividual Liberty, Respect Respect use this reflection to inform their perspective on life and their interest in and respect for different people's faiths, feelings and values British Values Core Values Respect, Tolerance Respect sense of enjoyment and fascination on in learning about themselves, others and the world around them.
-British Values Core Values Respect, Individual Liberty Respect, Aspiration, Responsibility use of imagination and creativity i n their learning British Values Core Values Individual Liberty Perseverance, Aspiration willingness to reflect on their expe eriences British Values Core Values Individual Liberty Responsibility, Aspiration ability to be reflective about their British Values Individual Liberty, Respect Use this reflection to inform their for different people's faiths, feeling British Values Respect, Tolerance Sense of enjoyment and fascination world around them.
-British Values Respect, Individual Liberty Use of imagination and creativity in the British Values Individual Liberty Willingness to reflect on their expenses.
+The Spiritual development of pupils is shown by their: SP1 ability to be reflective about their own beliefs, religious or otherwise, British Values Core Values Tools for Learning Individual Liberty, Respect Respect Improving Learning and Performance SP2 SP2 use this reflection to inform their perspective on life and their interest in and respect for different people's faiths, feelings and values British Values Core Values Tools for Learning Respect, Tolerance Respect Learning with Others SP3 sense of enjoyment and fascination in learning about themselves, others and the world around them British Values Core Values Tools for Learning Respect, Individual Liberty Respect, Aspiration, Responsibility Learning with Others, Improving Learning and Performance SP4 use of imagination and creativity in their learning use of imagination and crea ativity in their learning 3 use of imagination and crea British Values ativity in their learning Core Values Tools for Learning - SP5 British Values Core Values Perseverance, Aspiration Tools for Learning Thinking skills, Sense of Self- SP5 British Values Individual Liberty Core Values Perseverance, Aspiration Tools for Learning Thinking skills, Sense of Self-

-Examples of Spiritual Development Outcomes for pupils Our pupils are nurtured to discover and develop their gifts and these talents are celebrated - community successes, pupil of the week.
-Our pupils' work is shared with a wider audience - celebration assemblies, parent share days, displays in the local community.
-We celebrate occasions when members of our school family have risen above the ordinary.
-Achievement includes pupils' personal development and well-being.
-Quality of Education Our curriculum gives opportunities to explore big ideas and not just in RE.
-We increase opportunities for 'I wonder' questions.
+Examples of Spiritual Development Outcomes for pupils Our pupils are nurtured to discover and develop their gifts and these talents are celebrated - community successes, pupils of the week Our pupil's work is shared with a wider audience - celebration assemblies, parent share days, displays at the local church We celebrate occasions when members of our school family have risen above the ordinary Achievement includes pupils' personal development and well-being Quality of teaching, learning and assessment Our curriculum gives opportunities to explore big ideas, not just in RE.
+We increase opportunities for 'I wonder' Questions.
 Assessment for learning is used.
-Higher order questions provide opportunities for pupils to think about and express their own ideas views about what they are learning.
-Reflection time and silence is valued.
-We plan learning based on their children's own enquiry and using the pupils' own experiences.
-We make sure the outcomes of 'big pieces of learning' are valued and give children the opportunity to share their work with others.
-We provide opportunity for meaningful homework or projects that allow pupils to be creative and imaginative.
-Behaviour, attitudes and personal development Our pupils know that each day they can start 'afresh'.
-Our behaviour policy is built on restorative practice and forgiveness and reconciliation is valued.
-Pupils and staff have an inclusive and accepting attitude towards others.
-Each classroom has a reflective space where pupils can stop, think and reflect.
-Leadership and Management There is time for reflection and silence.
-Our pupils express their understanding of our school's values and Christian vision through words, art and artefacts.
+Higher order questions provide opportunities for pupils to think about and express their own ideas views about what they are learning Reflection time and silence is valued We plan learning based on their children's own enquiry and using the pupil's own experiences.
+We make sure the outcomes of 'big pieces of learning' are valued and give children the opportunity to share their work with others and display good examples on learning walls We provide opportunity for meaningful homework or projects that allow pupils to be creative and imaginative Personal development, behaviour and welfare Our pupils know that each day they can start 'afresh'.
+Our behaviour policy is built on restorative practice and forgiveness and reconciliation is valued Pupils and staff have an inclusive and accepting attitude towards others Each classroom has a reflective space where pupils can stop, think and reflect Leadership and Management There is time for reflection and silence Our pupils express their understanding of our school's values and Christian vision through words, art and artefacts.
 We show we value these through displays in high profile places such as the school entrance.
-Collective worship is highly valued within the school timetable.
-There is a sense of belonging to the wider school community and Diocesan family e.g. DNEAT Marathon, working with other schools in the trust and the Headteacher attending Diocesan conferences.
+Collective worship is highly valued within the school timetable There is a sense of belonging to the wider school community and Diocesan family e.g. DNEAT Marathon, working with other schools in the trust, Headteacher attending Diocesan conferences.

-Moral Development at Kessingland Church of England Primary Academy
+Moral Development at Kessingland CE Primary Academy